coniconon-zz/design_version_control/README.md

-# Testing a new way to keep track of interface designs
+# Keeping track of interface designs

 This is possible using Git Large File Storage (Git LFS) to track Photoshop (.psd), Sketch (.sketch) and Illustrator (.ai) files